Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

-    g)  The \"Director\" or \"Principal\" section must be left blank for signature and the academic title, degree, and full name of the Director of VNU or the Principals of training units with the authority to grant the degree; for master\'s degrees signed by the Director of VNU, it is necessary to add the \"Principal/Head of Department\" of the affiliated School/Faculty or
+    g)  The \"Director\" or \"Principal\" section must be left blank for signature and the academic title, degree, and full name of the Director of VNU or the Principals of training units with the authority to grant the degree; for master's degrees signed by the Director of VNU, it is necessary to add the \"Principal/Head of Department\" of the affiliated School/Faculty or
         \"Institute\" section to the left of the \"Director\" section